Last updated: May 4, 2026

 If the main tax break will not solve the problem in time

 - Ask about planned payments: some counties offer them.
-For example, Richland County’s Treasurer offers Planned Payments.
+For example, Richland Planned Payments lets taxpayers spread payments through its treasurer process.

 - Lock in what you can now: if Homestead cannot start this year, at least get the 4% legal residence rate fixed right away.